 Building upon these points, many have thought that the Wednesday - Saturday construct was an important way of showing that Sunday and Easter were bogus.
 But, it must here be mentioned that a Saturday instead of Sunday resurrection does nothing to prove or disprove anything about the validity of the practice of the Sabbath over Sunday or about Easter versus Passover or any such non-related corollary.
 Sometimes in our zeal to demolish the opposition we invent constructs to further prove the validity of our practices when no such further proof is needed.
 The validity of the Sabbath and Passover are not at stake in this discussion but stand firm on their own merit.
 Having said that, we now can proceed with the main discussion.
 The above 3 points are all in error as will be demonstrated herein.
 As we will soon see, the crucifixion occurred on Thursday and the resurrection occurred on Sunday.
 We will treat each point thoroughly as follows:

 1) In Mt.
 28:1 it states in the Greek "But after the Sabbaths as it was dawning into the first of the Sabbaths"

 The word here for "after" (opse - Strong's #3694, 3796) usually means "late" but can connote "after" as context demands.
 Below it will be shown that "after" is the proper understanding within this particular context.

-If we use "after" for "opse" then "after the Sabbaths" clearly refers to after Passover and the weekly Sabbath.
+If we use "after" for "opse" then "after the Sabbaths" clearly refers to after the first day of unleavened bread (also included under the heading of "Passover" for Jews) and the weekly Sabbath.
 This understanding will become immediately clear.